The History of Frankincense Incense

 Throughout history, Frankincense and its incense have maintained their desirability and value, becoming one of the most sought after scents and commodities existing.
 So, what was this sacred incense used for?
 And why?

-During the era of the ancient Egyptians, incense was a commonly used tool and was even described as the 'fragrance of the gods', giving true testament to its sacredness.
-The Egyptians worshipped many deities and gods and undisputedly respected their pharaohs.
-This being said, they had many tools, methods, and routines in which they presented their loyalty and devotion to these beloved entities, incense being a great example.
+During the rise of the ancient Egyptian civilisation, incense was a commonly used tool and was even described as the 'fragrance of the gods', giving true testament to its sacredness.
+The Egyptians worshipped many deities and gods and were undisputedly devoted to their pharaohs.
+This being said, they had many tools, methods, and rituals in which they displayed their loyalty to these beloved entities, incense being a great example.

 The ancient Egyptians would burn Frankincense incense as an offering to the gods due to its warm, inviting essence, spiritual-enhancing qualities, and high value.
 This being said, Frankincense incense was burnt, alongside charcoal, to fumigate temples, ultimately riding negative energy and enhancing spiritual connection.
 They also burnt Frankincense, alongside scents such as Myrrh and Cedarwood, during the mummification process.
-This was known to cleanse the body before the soul passed into the afterlife, ultimately bringing the person eternal fortune, prosperity, and protection.
+This was known to cleanse the body before the soul passed into the afterlife, ultimately blessing them with eternal fortune, prosperity, and protection.

 .